Tin mining: Future supply of tin

 After the discovery of tin in what is now Bisie, North Kivu in the Democratic Republic of the Congo in 2002, illegal production has increased there to around 15,000 tons.
-This is largely fueling the ongoing and recent conflicts there, as well as affecting international markets.
+This is largely fuelling the ongoing and recent conflicts there, as well as affecting international markets.
 Tin is a conflict mineral, as defined by the US legislation to stop tin mining for causing conflicts.

 Social and environmental impact

 In August 2012 cover story in Bloomberg Businessweek stated that tin mining on the Indonesian island of Bangka was becoming more dangerous and destructive as cassiterite ore deposits became harder to get to.
 About one-third of all the tin mined in the world has come from Bangka and its sister island Belitung to the east.

 As tin ore pits become deeper, the number of lethal cave-ins has risen.
 Approximately one tin miner a week was killed in Indonesia in 2011 — double the number of the year before.
 The low income of the miners and the mining operations—pickaxes and buckets are often the equipment used to gather the ore, and $5 US equivalent is a successful day's work—have meant safety measures such as terracing of pits have been ignored.

 In addition, attacks by saltwater crocodiles are frequent in many of the pools around tin mines on both Bangka and Belitung.
 The islands have some of the highest rates of crocodile attack in the world, many occurring around tin mines and on mine workers.

 Dredging for ore off the islands shores has churned up sediment which has buried coral reefs where fish live and harmed the local fishing industry.
 This is despite a prohibition on mining in waters within four miles of Bangka's shore.